INoD: Injected Noise Discriminator for Self-Supervised Representation Learning in Agricultural Fields: Experimental Evaluation

 In the semantic segmentation results shown in \figref{fig:qual-analysisSS}, we observe that both models precisely segment vegetation from soil but often misclassify crop and weed plants.
 While \net~routinely predicts the edges of crop leaves as weed, MoCo-v2 commonly misclassifies entire leaves as shown in \figref{fig:qual-analysisSS}(a, c, d).
 This characteristic can be attributed to our data split during finetuning wherein the training set comprises images from early farming days having smaller plant structures while the test set contains mature plants.
-Consequently, MoCo-v2 is unable to adapt to this change in plant sizes while \net~successfully does so, which highlights the generalizability of our approach.
-Lastly, we also note that MoCo-v2 commonly identifies small weeds as crops in \figref{fig:qual-analysisSS}(a, b) while \net~better generalizes on such occurrences.
+Consequently, MoCo-v2 \rebuttal{fails} to adapt to this change in plant sizes while \net~\rebuttal{succeeds}, thus highlighting the generalizability of our approach.
+Lastly, we note that MoCo-v2 commonly identifies small weeds as crops in \figref{fig:qual-analysisSS}(a, b) while \net~better generalizes on such occurrences.

 We also qualitatively evaluate the object detection performance on the FP22 dataset in \figref{fig:qual-cp}.
 Here, the crop and weed predictions are colored in green and yellow, while the ground truth labels are colored in red and blue, respectively.
 We observe that \net~predicts tight bounding boxes around complete plant structures and correctly classifies the detected objects.
 However, we observe that our model occasionally fails to accurately determine the exact edges of overlapping plants as shown in \figref{fig:qual-cp}(c, d).
 Similar to the instance segmentation results, our model also fails to detect small weeds as is evident from the blue bounding box having no corresponding yellow box in \figref{fig:qual-cp}(d).
 Nevertheless, as demonstrated in \figref{fig:qual-cp} our model detects most crops and weeds reliably thus enabling its use in a multitude of precision agriculture applications.